m4salah/m4salah/README.md

 [![LinkedIn URL](https://img.shields.io/static/v1?color=red&label=linkedin&logo=linkedin&logoColor=white&style=for-the-badge&message=Connect)](https://www.linkedin.com/in/mohamed-a-salah/)

-** I am just a guy who loves to talk to computers in different languages which computers understand. **
+** I am just a guy who loves to talk to computers in different languages that computers understand. **

 ** best known for super-fast learner and technology explorer **

-I love to code, and I am looking to open source projects and learn from it & open source my code to the word.
+I love to code, and I am looking to open source projects and learn from it & open source my code to the Word.